 Organisations like Asha can make a big difference in the quality of the education at these schools.
 We have brought about improvements through a variety of means including the following:

 - Provide additional teachers where required.
-Government uses the yardstick of one teacher every forty children.
+Government uses the yardstick of one teacher every thirty children.
 Even this is often not filled and usually the head-master or head-mistress has a lot of administrative duties and is not able to teach classes.
-Even the 40 to 1 ratio is insufficient for multi-age classrooms which is the norm in small rural schools.
-Also ABL imposes a lot of responsibilities on the teacher.
-This is usually one of the strongest need in the government schools.
+Even the 30 to 1 ratio is insufficient for multi-age classrooms which is the norm in small rural schools.
+Also the activity-based methodology followed by the government schools imposes a lot of responsibilities on the teacher.
+Adequate number of teachers is usually one of the strongest needs in the government schools.
 Appointing teachers to these schools also gives us the ability to monitor what is going on at the school and ensure that the materials we provide are properly used.

 - Provide learning and teaching materials.
 Government allocates very little money towards materials.
 There is a significant need for learning and teaching materials for all students, especially for the pre-school and primary school children.
-We provide materials including innovative teaching aids we have designed and developed ourselves.
+We provide materials including innovative teaching aids.
 We also train the teachers to make their own materials from low cost materials and waste.

 - Train Asha teachers as well as Government teachers.
 The Government school teachers typically attend a lot of training, lot of which might not be relevant to the situation they encounter at school.
 We make our training relevant by also having an on-site component which involves training at the location of the schools as well as providing all the materials used during the training.

-- Evaluate the performance of the students at the schools to evaluate our own performance as well as to guide us on the further actions required at these schools.
+- Assessments are broken across the education system in India and they almost never served the purpose they are meant to serve.
+Asha has instituted assessments to evaluate the performance of the students at the schools to evaluate our own performance as well as to guide us on the further actions required at these schools.
+Analytics on the data from these assessments also help understand the underlying sociological factors and their impact on education.

 - Maintain the infrastructure so that it can be used effectively.
 Government often provides budget for buildings but little of maintaining them.
 The roofs leak making it impossible to use the rooms.
 The blackboard paint has worn off or boards are cracked and are unusable.
 The bureaucracy makes it difficult to get the money to maintain these in time.
 With a fraction of the original expenses, we have been able to fully utilize the existing infrastructure.